nv0skar/Mars/README.md

 var1.set("Hello!") # Change the value
 var1.get() # Get the value
 ```
-If you run the following code you're going to nottice that the value Is saved, under the key name:
+If you run the following code you're going to notice that the value Is saved, under the key name:

 ```
 import mars # Import Mars